Weekend links 474

 “Just what it does to one, I am not sure.
 Perhaps it merely produces a derangement or metamorphosis of sensations, like hashish; or perhaps it serves to stimulate some rudimentary organ, some dormant sense of the human brain.
 At any rate there is, as clearly as I can put it, an altering of the perception of time — of actual duration — into a sort of space-perception.
 One sees the past, and also the future, in relation to one’s own physical self, like a landscape stretching away on either hand.
 You don’t see very far, it is true — merely the events of a few hours in each direction; but it’s a very curious experience; and it helps to give you a new slant on the mystery of time and space.
 It is altogether different from the delusions of mnophka.”

 The most immediately notable detail here is the word “plutonium” which Smith was using as his own six years before the radioactive element was officially named.
 (By coincidence, transuranic plutonium was discovered the year Smith’s story was published.)
-Of note for me is further discussion in a Smith story of real drugs such as opium and hashish.
-I’ve never seen any evidence that Smith was a drug user but he enjoyed the visionary potential these substances offered.
-The time-viewing effects of Smith’s plutonium could have made for an effective weird tale but the piece runs out of steam fairly quickly; this is one of those stories with a promising idea that needs someone like HG Wells to do it justice.
-Many of Smith’s stories were written in haste so this isn’t too surprising but The Plutonian Drug lacks the imaginative scope of a piece of psychedelic SF like The City of the Singing Flame.
-Nevertheless, it was druggy enough to open Michel Parry’s Strange Ecstasies which is how I came to reread it recently.
+Also of note is yet more discussion in a Smith story of real drugs such as opium and hashish.
+I’ve never seen any evidence that Smith was a drug user but he was happy to exploit the visionary potential of these substances.
+The time-viewing effects of Smith’s plutonium might have made for an effective weird tale but the piece runs out of steam fairly quickly; this is one of those stories with a promising idea that needs someone like HG Wells to do it justice.
+Many of Smith’s stories were written in haste so this isn’t too surprising but The Plutonian Drug lacks the imaginative scope of a piece of psychedelic science fiction like The City of the Singing Flame.
+Nevertheless, it was druggy enough to open Michel Parry’s Strange Ecstasies which is how I came to revisit it recently.

 Previously on { feuilleton }